Todd Smith (politician): Minister of Economic Development, Job Creation and Trade

-On November 2, 2018 Smith was appointed as Minister of Economic Development, Job Creation and Trade while maintaining his role as Government House Leader.
+On November 2, 2018, Smith was appointed Minister of Economic Development, Job Creation and Trade while maintaining his role as Government House Leader.

-On February 14, 2019 Smith launched the government’s Driving Prosperity auto plan that set out a 10-year vision for how industry, the research and education sectors and government could work together to strengthen the auto sector’s competitiveness.
+On February 14, 2019, Smith launched the government’s Driving Prosperity auto plan that set out a 10-year vision for how industry, the research and education sectors and government could work together to strengthen the auto sector’s competitiveness.
 The plan included action items that focused on creating a competitive business climate, supporting innovation, and creating talent.

-During his tenure as Economic Development, Job Creation and Trade Minister Smith also introduced Bill 66, the Restoring Ontario’s Competitiveness Act in the Legislative Assembly of Ontario.
-This legislative package included more than 30 actions to reduce the burden on job creators by cutting business costs, harmonizing regulatory requirements with other jurisdictions and reducing barriers to investment.
-Bill 66 passed third reading on April 2, 2019 and received Royal Assent on April 3, 2019.
+During his tenure as Minister of Economic Development, Job Creation and Trade, Smith introduced Bill 66, the Restoring Ontario’s Competitiveness Act in the Legislative Assembly of Ontario.
+This legislative package included more than 30 actions to reduce the burden on job creators by cutting business costs, harmonizing regulatory requirements with other jurisdictions, and reducing barriers to investment.
+Bill 66 passed third reading on April 2, 2019 and received royal assent on April 3, 2019.

 Minister of Children, Community and Social Services

-On June 20, 2019 Smith was appointed as Minister of Children, Community and Social Services.
+On June 20, 2019, Smith was appointed Minister of Children, Community and Social Services.

-In response to the COVID-19 pandemic Smith led the development of the COVID-19 Action Plan for Vulnerable People to better protect vulnerable populations in high risk settings including homes serving those with developmental disabilities, shelters for survivors of gender-based violence and human trafficking, children’s residential settings and those residential settings supporting vulnerable indigenous individuals and families both on and off reserve.
+In response to the COVID-19 pandemic, Smith led the development of the COVID-19 Action Plan for Vulnerable People to better protect vulnerable populations in high risk settings including homes serving those with developmental disabilities, shelters for survivors of gender-based violence and human trafficking, children’s residential settings and those residential settings supporting vulnerable indigenous individuals and families both on and off reserve.
 Smith also played a critical role in other COVID-19 pandemic programs including the rollout of Temporary Pandemic Pay and the Temporary Wage Enhancement which supported more than 47,000 eligible workers in children, community and social services sectors.

-On September 16, 2020 Smith introduced Bill 202, the Soldiers' Aid Commission Act.
+On September 16, 2020, Smith introduced Bill 202, the Soldiers' Aid Commission Act.
 This bill expanded access to financial assistance from the Ontario Soldiers’ Aid Commission to all veterans and their families regardless of where and when they served.
-Under previous legislation support was limited to those who served in the First and Second World War and the Korean War.
-Bill 202 was passed at third reading in the Legislative Assembly of Ontario on November 3, 2020 and received Royal Assent on November 12, 2020.
+Under previous legislation, support was limited to those who served in the First and Second World War and the Korean War.
+Bill 202 was passed at its third reading in the Legislative Assembly of Ontario on November 3, 2020, and received royal assent on November 12, 2020.

-Smith also began work to renew other programs at the Ministry of Children, Community and Social Services during his tenure.
-Building on work underway to respond to the impacts of the COVID-19 pandemic on Ontario Works and the Ontario Disability Support Program Smith introduced Ontario’s Vision for Social Assistance Transformation focused on helping more people move towards employment and independence.
-Smith also introduced a long-term vision for Developmental Services, Journey to Belonging: Choice and Inclusion.
-This plan outlined the ministry’s vision for how people with developmental disabilities, government and service providers can work together to ensure people are supported to fully participate in their communities and live fulfilling lives.
+In 2021, Smith introduced Ontario’s Vision for Social Assistance Transformation focussed on helping more people move towards employment and independence.
+Smith also introduced a long-term vision for developmental services, Journey to Belonging: Choice and Inclusion.
+This plan outlined the ministry’s vision for how people with developmental disabilities, government and service providers can work together to ensure people are supported to participate in their communities and live fulfilling lives.